 Amusement Park Accident

 Each of us enjoys taking our children to amusement parks.
 However, park owners owe a high duty of care to attendees.
 Rides must be properly maintained, the proper safety devices must be working appropriately, and warning signs must be posted that impact safety including health warnings.

 Improperly trained employees, hazards that do not have warning signs, and rides that are not properly maintained and result in injury may result in the ability to file a personal injury claim for negligence.
 The claim would be against the amusement park owner and/or the ride manufacturer in the event the ride was defective.

 Owners of hotels, malls, and other facilities may be responsible if you are sexually assaulted on their property.
-Property owners are required to maintain a level of security ensure the premises is safe for visitors.
+Property owners are required to maintain a level of security to ensure the premises are safe for visitors.
 In neighborhoods where there has been a high level of crime, most property owners will have proper lighting and may have a security guard on the premises.
 However, when a property owner fails to take proper security measures and you are assaulted on their property, you may have the basis for a personal injury lawsuit.

 Premises Liability Attorney in Arlington TX & Columbia SC

 Premises liability law is confusing and many people do not know if a property owner is responsible for their injuries or for an assault that takes place on their property.
 If you suffer an injury in DFW or South Carolina that you believe could have been prevented had the property owner taken proper care, contact Branch & Dhillon, P.C. at our Arlington, TX office or our Columbia, South Carolina office .
 We will review your case and help you determine what rights you have.